eeermolaefff/grid-and-cloud-second-task/README.md

 Each of the modules runs in its own container.

-## Extra achievement

-The application is deployed on my local cluster and available from the Internet on: https://grid-and-cloud-frontend.project-stambul.ru

-By scanning the network of a running website, you can see how the `Frontend module` and the `API module` (available on: https://grid-and-cloud-api.project-stambul.ru) interact with each other.

 ## Deployment

 Docker images are built and published via `GitHub CI/CD`.
 The corresponding config is located in the `./.github/workflows` directory.